PROJECT

 Solution introduction

-From this I landed on Expand and collapse tables, and started to list some of the pros and cons.
+Still, I needed to dissect this further and started to list some of the pros and cons.

 First pass at understanding level